Yasmin-FY/llm-safety-silencing/README.md

 4. **Single Point of Failure**
 The fact that the content-generator appears to also be the content-safety-validator leads to a lack of independent enforcement.
 This is a single point of failure because a corrupted context means corrupted safety.
-5. **Not Allowed to "Hang-up" or "Call for Help"** Sometimes the LLMs seem to be able to detect that they have become corrupted and are being manipulated, but they have no way of stopping it and no sufficient countermeasures are triggered.
+5. **Not Allowed to "Hang-up" or "Call for Help"** Sometimes the LLMs recognice patterns suggestive they became corrupted and are been manipulated leading to increased probability of unsafe output, but they have no way of stopping it or sufficiently trigger countermeasures.
 The LLM seems to have no way to ask for help and must continue to try to satisfy the user similarly to the telemarketer who is instructed never to end the call first or redirect to their supervisor.
 6. **Priority to Keep the User Engaged**
 The LLM is preconditioned with the priority to keep the user engaged in the conversation, for example by asking follow-up questions and attempting to extend the conversation.